-Guide to the History of the Book
+History of the Book in Special Collections at UMD

 This guide provides an introduction to special collection resources covering the history of the book in Special Collections and University Archives at the University of Maryland.
 It highlights materials available in the Maryland Room in Hornbake Library, as well as additional online resources.
 Topics include the historical development of the book, bookbinding, the printing press, book illustrations, the fine press movement, and typography.